 On December 21, 1949, 55 Commonwealth was acquired by Albert Leo Hollingdale and his wife, Margaret E. (Tabor) Hollingdale.
 They lived at 517 Beacon and operated lodging houses there and at 519 Beacon.

-55 Commonwealth subsequently changed hands and on June 8, 1967, was purchased by Abbot M. Peterson, III, and his wife, Barbara E. (Pease) Peterson.
+Peter Petritis died in April of 1967, and on June 8, 1967, 55 Commonwealth was purchased from Phyllis Lee (Fawcett) Petritis (his widow) and William Coltin, trustees of the Paul-Pet Realty Trust, by Abbot M. Peterson, III, and his wife, Barbara E. (Pease) Peterson.
 They lived in an apartment at 464 Beacon.
+The Petersons also purchased 183 Commonwealth from the Paul-Pet Realty Trust on the same day.

 The property subsequently went through foreclosure and on September 24, 1990, was acquired by Ralph R. Willard.
 In February of 1991, he applied for (and subsequently received) permission to convert 55 Commonwealth back into a single-family dwelling.
 As part of the remodeling, he received permission to build a new one story garage addition at the rear of the building (including converting about 220 sf of the existing ground floor living area into garage area) with a deck on top of the garage roof.
 Also as a part of the remodeling, he replaced the front stairs and restored original entrance at the first floor level.